 How Do I Find a Debt Management Plan Provider?

-There are a variety of debt advice organisations which can arrange debt management plans for free, in addition to specialist providers which charge a fee.
+There are a variety of debt advice organisations that can arrange debt management plans for free, in addition to specialist providers which charge a fee.
 Debt advisers provide hundreds of people each year with specialist advice, so they will understand the situation you are in and will be able to advise whether a debt management plan is the right option for you.

 It is always advisable to choose a DMP provider which is regulated by The Financial Conduct Authority (FCA).
 This will ensure you benefit from a fair, transparent and trustworthy service, which means you will have a complete understanding of the risks involved and the potential fees you will need to pay.
 In addition, an authorised provider will also review your debt management plan annually, which means it may be possible to adjust the agreement to suit your developing financial situation.